Skip to main content

 CriterionWhy it matters0xArchive path

-Venue familyPrevents symbol and market-family mistakesVenue Coverage
+Venue familyPrevents symbol and market-family mistakesVenue coverage

 Historical order booksRequired for depth-aware strategy tests/v1/hyperliquid/orderbook/BTC/history